 Politics and art have long been connected, sorting out purposes of mutual benefits.
 The history speaks about how art has supported politics with a platform to express, protest and satire.
 Besides empowering politics in this way, art also served as an extraordinary way of Political Propaganda.
-From human rights to fight for freedom or equality to religious awakening, art has helped people understand and convey knowledge on many political issues.
+From human rights to fight for freedom or equality to a religious awakening, art has helped people understand and convey knowledge on many political issues.
 It has also been a medium to protest or rebel against a decision wrongly made or biased rule passed.
-But while there are some serious artists making the best of artworks to sort put political purposes, there are also a few who find humor in politics and convey it with their art.
+But while some serious artists are making the best of artworks to sort put political purposes, there are also a few who find humor in politics and convey it with their art.

 Golden Future of America- Robert Indiana- 1976

 America had its own idea for the Golden Age and Robert Indiana was the one, who gave it a pictorial face.
 Representing the mocking tone of the creator for America’s future vision, the painting has defined political aura to convey.
 Robert Indiana also incorporated a phrase with the painting, written by Benjamin Franklin, “In free governments, the rulers are servants and the people their superiors and sovereigns”.
-This clearly depicts that when you are a country, the power lies with the people of the land and not the rulers.
+This depicts that when you are a country, the power lies with the people of the land and not the rulers.

 Free South Africa- Keith Haring- 1985